MadBomber/prompt_manager/README.md

 ### Directive Processing

-Directives are special instructions in your prompts that begin with `//`.
+Directives are special line oriented instructions in your prompts that begin with `//` starting in column 1.
 They're inspired by IBM JCL and provide powerful prompt composition capabilities.
+A character string that begins with `//` but is not at the very beginning of the line will NOT be processed as a directive.

 #### Built-in Directives